kjellm/kjellm.github.com/event.markdown

 ```
 {:/comment}

+#### The basics

 At the root there is the Event Store.
 The Event Store holds Event
 Streams.
 One Event Strem per persisted Aggregate.

-The event store I
-have implemented here only holds the stream in memory, but I hope that
+Note: The event store I have implemented here holds the streams purely
-it is easy to imagine how it can be turned into a store that uses
+in memory, but I hope that it is easy to imagine how it can be turned
-files or a database as a backend.
+into a store that uses files or a proper database as a backend.

 ``` ruby
 class EventStore < BaseObject